 How will the demand and supply connect?

-We believe that it will be more sustainable if the trained VAs do the job on processes that they’ve embraced, as they get better over the years in training and experience, practice what they’ve learned, and understand that it works as part of the system – have access to the demand side.
+We believe that it will be more sustainable if the trained VAs do the job on processes that they’ve embraced, as they get better over the years in training and experience, practice what they’ve learned, and understand that it works as part of the system.

 All those different business groups trust whoever the prominent figureheads are; who run those groups, who run the conferences, who are in charge of those email newsletters, and who are in charge of all that traffic.